Paul Wallbank

 It’s tempting to give the job of social media expert to the youngest staffer or volunteer in the office, however you are responsible for everything written.
 So if you delegate, think carefully.
 Blaming an over enthusiastic intern or contractor is rarely a good look even if it is true.

 A good example of this was Hugh Jackman’s Sydney Opera Center gaffe which was clearly a Tweet from someone who wasn’t Australian.
-While for Hugh it was a minor embarrassment, a similar mistake could derail a political campaign or career.
+While for Hugh it was a minor embarrassment, a similar trivial mistake could derail a political campaign or career.

 11. Think before you tweet